-The Registration Office will send to the student an official letter of suspension via USPS Express Mail and email.
+The Registration Office will send to the student an official letter of suspension via certified mail and email.
 A copy of the letter and proof of receipt will be placed in the student's file.
-Copies will be given to the department chair, the student's academic advisor, Financial Aid, and the Business Office.
+Copies will be given to the Department Chair, the student's Academic Advisor, Financial Aid, and the Business Office.